dterstege/MultiChannelCountingBoxGenerator/README.md

    INPUTS: .tif format (not specific to bit depth)

-       1) Image wit most visible cytoarchitechture.
-This is generally a DAPI stained image, or something from which your ROI can be clearly identified
+   -1) Image wit most visible cytoarchitechture.
+This is generally a
+       DAPI stained image, or something from which your ROI can be clearly identified

-       2) Raw labelled image.
-The image containing your unprocessed label of interest.
+   -2) Raw labelled image.
+The image containing your unprocessed label
+       of interest.
 These can then be used as your ground truth during validation.
 If doing multi-channel image analysis, select your first channel here.

-       3) Processed image.
-The image containing your processed label of interest.
+   -3) Processed image.
+The image containing your processed label of
+       interest.
 These will be used to assess the validity of your segmentation.
 If doing multi-channel image analysis, select your second channel here.

    OUTPUTS: .png

-       Outputs will populate in the desired output folder.
-Images with "raw" in the file name were generated from the unprocessed image.
+   -Outputs will populate in the desired output folder.
+Images with
+       "raw" in the file name were generated from the unprocessed image.
        Images with "processed" in the file name were generated from the processed image.